Kafka With Spring Cloud Streams Using Function-based Model

 Consumer Service

-To create a consumer, we can either use Consumer or Function based on our needs, let’s implement both the models in this project
+To create a consumer, we can either use Consumer or Function based on our needs.
+Let's implement both models in this project.

-• numberConsumer — Listen to our topic numbers-topic and simply log the incoming message
+• numberConsumer — Listen to our topic numbers and simply log the incoming message.

-• consumeAndProcessSqrt — Listen to our topic numbers-topic and process the square root operation and simply returns the computed result
+• consumeAndProcessSqrt — Listen to our topic numbers-topic and process the square root operation and simply return the computed result.

-• consumeAndProcessCube — Listen to our topic numbers-topic and process the cube operation and returns the computed result
+• consumeAndProcessCube — Listen to our topic numbers-topic and process the cube operation and return the computed result.

 Configuring Consumer service

 As discussed in the Producer section, the Consumer binder’s destination should also be the Kafka topic name.
-In this case cube-topic and sqrt-topic for different processors.
-Like the Producer configuration, the consumer has a particular format for binding the name like below,
+In this case, cube-topic and sqrt-topic are for different processors.
+Like the Producer configuration, the consumer has a particular format for binding the name, like below:

 <functionName> + -in- + <index>

 Here the in refers to the Consumer.
-The index is an index of the binder and is typically set to 0.
+The index of the binder is typically set to 0.

 consumerAndProcessSqrt-in-0 consumeAndProcessSqrt-out-0consumeAndProcessCube-in-0 consumeAndProcessCube-out-0

-You can see that consumeAndProcessSqrt-out-0 and consumeAndProcessCube-out-0 have different destinations sqrt-topic and cube-topic respectively which is based on our project needs.
+You can see that consumeAndProcessSqrt-out-0 and consumeAndProcessCube-out-0 have different destinations, sqrt-topic and cube-topic, respectively, which are based on our project needs.

 Running the Project

-Once the Kafka setup is completed and make sure you able to access the control center at the http://localhost:9021
+Once the Kafka setup is completed, make sure you are able to access the control center at http://localhost:9021.

 Now, run the Producer-service and Consumer-service applications with the help of your favorite IDE.
-Once the applications started successfully you should be able to see the stream of incoming data in the control center for our topics.
+Once the applications have started successfully, you should be able to see the stream of incoming data in the control center for our topics.

 Conclusion